github/opensource.guide/getting-started/legal.md

 If you use others’ open source code to create anything that could be considered company IP, you will want to read the terms of the license carefully to understand your patent rights.

-To learn more about the implications of different open source licenses, [TLDRLegal](https://tldrlegal.com/) is a great resource.

 ## Further reading

 * [ChooseALicense.com](http://choosealicense.com)
+* [Over 70 approved licenses](https://opensource.org/licenses/alphabetical) that conform with the generally accepted definition of open source
 * [A Model IP and Open Source Contribution Policy](https://processmechanics.com/2015/07/23/a-model-ip-and-open-source-contribution-policy/)
 * [Introducing The Docker Developer Certificate Of Origin](https://blog.docker.com/2014/01/docker-code-contributions-require-developer-certificate-of-origin/) by Nick Stinemates
 * [Broadening Node.js Contributions